pmlmodelling/ncplot/README.md

 ## How to use

 The package is made up of a simple easy to use function: ncplot.
+To visualize everything in a file:

 ```sh
 from ncplot import ncplot